lucaong/submachine/README.md

   * Big API change: now Submachine is meant to be subclassed so most methods are class methods now

+  * This is a new minor version release, not maintaining backward compatibility

 ### 0.0.2